cozy-creator/sui-playground/modules/noot_standard/README.md

 ### To Do

+- Move this to its own repo
+- Packages: standard, crafting, data, market, examples
 - Add the 'Buy offer' functionality
-- Show example implementation with Outlaw Sky; how do to do mints?
+- Abstract Outlaw Sky to be an inventory-generator
 - Show example implementation with different royalties
 - Think about auctions
+- Build an open-market
+- Implement actual randomness
+- Perhaps the market should define the transfer cap of a noot?
 - The Sui core includes a url standard with has commits of content; that could be useful.
 Perhaps integrate that
-- Implement actual randomness
-- Perhaps the market should define the transfer cap of a noot?
 - See if we can transfer a Noot from being part of market-A to market-B. This would be ideal for closing or opening transfer abilities of a noot (even within the same type).
 - For extract_owner_cap, perhaps we should drop the is_owner requirement; what if we want some markets to be able to take transfer_caps, even without the owner's consent???
 - Perhaps type-info should have 'store', so that it can be shared as well?
 It might be useful to give type-info to programs so that they can edit type-info arbitrarily; for example, suppose type-info is being controlled by a module rather than a person (keypair)